eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 Make sure you have the following binaries built from https://github.com/AntelopeIO/leap:

-- Nodeos: the main process of an Antelope node
+- nodeos: the main process of an Antelope node
-- Cleos: the command line interface for queries and transaction
+- cleos: the command line interface for queries and transaction
 - keosd: the key and wallet manager

 Have the following binaries built from https://github.com/AntelopeIO/cdt: